ropy1971/azure-powershell/README.md

 Comments
 --------
-Please fell free to contribute to these scripts.
+- Please fell free to contribute to these scripts.
-Fork and Clone are also availables. rodolphe
+- Fork and Clone are also availables.